konsamsajan/zkSnark-Circuit/zkSnark Circuit/README.md

-# Poly Proof -Circom Circuit
+# Polygon -zkSnark Circom Circuit

 This repository contains a Circom circuit that checks a specific condition regarding input signals `a` and `b` and outputs the result in signal `q`.